Child and Adolescent Psychology Track

-The Child and Adolescent Psychology Track was initiated in the 1997-1998 training year and offers an outstanding opportunity for interns who wish to pursue specialized training in clinical child and adolescent psychology.
-The program combines the assets of the Child Study Center and Bellevue Hospital Center to offer concentrated training with children, adolescents, young adults and families in both inpatient and outpatient settings.
+Interns in the Child and Adolescent Psychology Track have the opportunity to pursue specialized training in clinical child and adolescent psychology.
+The program combines the assets of the NYU Child Study Center and Bellevue Hospital Center to offer concentrated training with children, adolescents, young adults and families in both inpatient and outpatient settings.

 The NYU Child Study Center is a center for training, research, education, outreach, and clinical service delivery dedicated to the understanding, prevention and treatment of child and adolescent mental health, behavioral and learning problems.
 The faculty is committed to empirically demonstrated assessment and treatment methodologies, and to evaluating treatment outcome.

 Interns in this track complete three, four-month rotations.
 One rotation will be either on the child or adolescent inpatient unit.
 A second rotation will also be child or adolescent focused.
 Interns can request their third rotation among any of the other possible rotations offered.

 Each intern will conduct individual therapy throughout the year with two adults at Bellevue Hospital Center with supervision conducted according to numerous theoretical orientations, including cognitive, behavioral, and psychodynamic.